Feeling well is not just about being physically fit and healthy – it’s equally important to your overall health that you feel good mentally.

 The internet has opened up more opportunities to stay in contact, such as exchanging emails and using Skype to make video phone calls.
 Feeling that people care about you can make a big difference to your outlook.

-If you aren’t confident using the internet, ask your local Age UK for help – many offer training sessions and advice on getting online for older people.
+If you aren’t confident using the internet, ask your local Age UK for help – many offer computer training classes and advice on getting online for older people.

 People can have mixed feelings about retirement, and you may feel your life lacks purpose without work.
 However, you may find that you have more time to do all the things that you never had time to do when you were working.